Safeguarding our Children

 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

-Our Designated Safeguarding Lead (DSL) is Mrs Karen Agambar
+Our Designated Safeguarding Lead (DSL) is Mr Andrew Beadnell

-Our Deputy Designated Safeguarding Lead (DDSL) is Miss Jess Delicata
+Our Deputy Designated Safeguarding Leads (DDSL) are Miss Jess Delicata, Mrs E Mitchell and Mrs C Jupp

 The named Governor responsible for safeguarding is Mrs Saskia Gilooley.